shouryavpoddar/Drag-and-Drop-Workflow-Builder/README.md

-Here’s the updated README file that incorporates the context about using workflows for data science in a code-free environment:

 # Drag-and-Drop Workflow Builder 🚀

 Welcome to the **Drag-and-Drop Workflow Builder**, an innovative web application that brings data science to your fingertips – no coding required!
 Imagine the power of visually designing data workflows, connecting nodes to handle complex data tasks, and achieving insights with ease.
 Whether you're a seasoned data scientist or someone curious about data analysis, this tool simplifies the process and empowers everyone to dive into data.